kms617/potlucky/README.md

 # Potlucky

+Potlucky -- an app for planning potlucks.

+Initial Idea:
+- guests are sent email invitations to the event
+- they follow the invitation to the site, where they can -- view what is needed
+-- view what is being brought already
+-- sign up to bring something

+- hosts can:
+-- make a list of what they'd like guests to bring
+-- view what guests are bringing
+-- upload photos to use for their site

+- username is: email address that the invitation is sent to
+- hosts have username & password (pseudo-admin role)

+- Database Model

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine